 In this study essential oils were able to inhibit growth of all strains at all days of cultivation at the highest concentration (625 μL.L-1 of air) and they were used for determination of MIDs.
 The results are shown in Table 4.
 The best results 62.5 μL.L-1 of air for strain KMi 177, KMi 276, KMi 277, KMi 370 and 125 μL.L-1 of air for KMi 270, KMi 402 and KMi 403 at 7th day of incubation showed red thyme essential oil.
 Similar results were also found in thyme essential oil, but the MID inhibiting the growth of the strain KMi 403 was 250 μL.L-1 of air.
 MIDs of savory and peppermint were from 125 to 500 μL.L-1 of air depending on the strains.
 Mint essential oil had the highest MID (from 250 to 625 μL.L-1 of air).
 On the 14th day of incubation, we found the same MIDs, respectively higher.
 It was found that EOs have different effects on individual strains of P. commune.

-Table 4 The inhibitory effect (in %) of colonies (n = 6) of Penicillium commune on CYA at 25 ° C after 7 and, respectively, 14 days of cultivation after application of essential oils
+Table 4 The growth (in %) of colonies (n = 6) of Penicillium commune on CYA at 25 ° C after 7 and, respectively, 14 days of cultivation after application of essential oils

 |Essential oil||Strain of Penicillium commune|